Getting Disability Benefits for a Child With Epilepsy

 • caring for personal needs, and

-• the child's general health and physical well-being.
+• general health and physical well-being.

 Getting Help From an Attorney